patternknife/url-knife/README.md

      The core regex combined with all existing root domains (around over 1770) has made it possible to implement a logic to extract urls with no-protocol.

-    D) Detailed information about a parsed url on xmls or texts is provided. (strong point)
+    D) Detailed information about a parsed url from xmls or texts is provided. (strong point)

     e.g.,